NORTHEAST AMATEUR INVITATIONAL GOLF TOURNAMENT

 The Northeast Amateur will be celebrating its 61st year of hosting the best amateurs in the world.

 The Tournament began in 1962 and was played as a 54 hole event until 1968.
-The Tournament is an invitational event conducted at stroke play over 72 holes and is limited to 92 players.
+The Tournament is an invitational event conducted at stroke play over 72 holes.

 Contestants are selected on the basis of their competitive record and accomplishments in major tournaments.
 See our Invitation Criteria for details.

 Registration opens at 8:00am on Monday.
 The course and practice facilities will be open all day Monday and until Noon on Tuesday.
 Tee times are not necessary at Wannamoisett.

 Following the end of the final round of play, the winner is awarded a crystal trophy and the traditional Northeast Amateur blazer.
 His name will be added to the permanent Northeast Amateur trophy which is displayed in the clubhouse and his photograph is subsequently placed on the Wall of Champions at Wannamoisett Country Club.